georgeteo/samsu-assasins/README.md

 ## Testing TODO
 1. Handler.py routing of each command + Error command
-2. Kill.handler and subcommands
 3. REPLY.handler and subcommands
-4. Bomb.handler and subcommands
 5. Invul.handler and subcommands
 6. Disarm.handler and subcommands
 7. Action Error handling in Main.py